EG Acquisition (NYSE:EGGF) versus Blade Air Mobility (NASDAQ:BLDE) Critical Comparison

 |3.00

-Blade Air Mobility has a consensus target price of $7.00, indicating a potential upside of 89.70%.
-Given Blade Air Mobility’s higher possible upside, analysts clearly believe Blade Air Mobility is more favorable than EG Acquisition.
+Blade Air Mobility has a consensus target price of $7.00, indicating a potential upside of 73.70%.
+Given Blade Air Mobility’s higher probable upside, analysts plainly believe Blade Air Mobility is more favorable than EG Acquisition.

 Summary